`

 Inspector Alison Carr looks after the north east side of Doncaster, which includes the Thorne, Moorends, Stainforth and Barnby Dun, Edenthorpe and Kirk Sandall, Hatfield, Dunscroft and Dunsville and Armthorpe ward areas.

-The team consists of two sergeants, six police officers (PCS) and six Police Community Support Officers (PCSOs) who each have geographical responsibility for a town and some villages within the ward areas mentioned above.
+The team consists of two sergeants, six police officers (PCS) and four Police Community Support Officers (PCSOs) who each have geographical responsibility for a town and some villages within the ward areas mentioned above.

 If you see any of the team out on patrol please do stop for a chat and let them know what’s happening where you live, as this information is vital to help us understand what you need from us.
 It helps shape our priorities and gives us a better picture of life in the areas we police, allowing us to solve problems more effectively.